 PM Magazine gushes over their new “rock-star chef.”
 In 95 percent of their syndicated outlets, he draws up to 50-percent market share.
 Detroit’s Kelly & Company conducts a “Chef Tell Look-Alike” contest, and other cities and towns follow suit.

-Tell’s ruggedly masculine appeal crosses gender and generational lines of television viewers.
+Tell’s ruggedly masculine appeal crosses the gender and generational lines of television viewers.
 20 and 30-year-old home cooks swoon over his engaging style and simple recipes.

 “If a housewife, or man, sees me do something in 90 seconds they figure they can make it in five minutes,” Tell says.

-Yet, for all the glamour of the Chef Tell persona, Erhardt suffers inner lack of peace and understanding.
+Yet, for all the glamour of the Chef Tell persona, Erhardt suffers an inner lack of peace and understanding.
 Scars from his childhood and his mother’s ignominious suicide drive him through three restaurants, two marriages, sporadic drug use, and clandestine sexual conquests before he finds the two measures of personal happiness that he sought all along: an honest and loyal love from a woman he can trust implicitly... and his own syndicated-television show.

 He opens two more restaurants that flourish, but then tragedy strikes: Two untimely falls lead to ill health, lawsuits, marital strife, and the discovery of a diabetic condition.
 Yet, Tell recovers everything.
 He kicks medications and manhandles his diabetes with dietary changes and exercise.
 He loses 100 pounds, rehabilitates his marriage, and begins his sixth cookbook—this one with diabetic recipes.
-His PBS show airs locally, pulls high ratings and gets picked up on syndication.
+His PBS show airs locally, pulls high ratings, and gets picked up on syndication.
 Redemption is right around the corner!

 Sadly, Friday morning, October 26, 2007, he collapses at home and dies alone.
-Messages of surprise, shock and reminiscence flood the internet, including this, which he would have loved, “Chef Tell has died?
+Messages of surprise, shock, and reminiscence flood the internet, including this, which he would have loved, “Chef Tell has died?
 Stick a fork in him, he’s done.”